DeathlyMade/ImageEffect-Application/README.md

 - Hash Modani: Contributed in writing CPP logic for effects
 - Mohammad Owais: Contributed in writing CPP logic for effects
-- Divyam: Made `effectImplementations` Package
+- Divyam: Made `effectImplementations` Package and `Handled Exceptions`
 - Aaditya Gole: Contributed to `loggingService` and `Threads`
 - Daksh Rajesh: Contributed to `loggingService` and `Threads`
 - Sarvesh Kumar A: Contributed to `loggingService` and `PhotoEffectService`